 Image shown incorrectly

 - Check that all your connected displays are at the same 1920x1080 resolution (max. resolution supported for PSVR) and Windows DPI setting is set to 100%

 - AMD cards may require setting pixel format to 4:4:4 and disable Virtual Super Resolution

-- A VR ready PC is required for best results, although less complex games will work fine
+- A VR ready PC is required for best results, although less complex games will work fine with lower specs

 - Disable V-Sync (and buffering) from your gpu control panel